IDED-TLV/IDED-TLV/README.md

 ## Getting Started

 1. **Environment**.
-We support python environment created by **conda**.
+We support the python environment created by **conda**.
 You can prepare the environment by the following instrution.
-Make sure that your cuda version is suitable with your tensorflow version，otherwise it would causes GPU not available problems.
+Make sure that your cuda version is suitable with your tensorflow version, otherwise it would cause "GPU not available" problems.

    ```bash
    conda create --name tlv python==3.10 # use python3.10